Nahele at Hoopili

 No analysis available

-I scanned the remarks for explicit HOA/building insurance language (e.g., 'fully insured', 'walls-in coverage', 'comprehensive building insurance') and found no occurrences.
-Because there is no explicit statement that the building is fully insured by the HOA, the field is set false with medium confidence.
+I scanned all public remarks for explicit building/HOA insurance language indicating walls-in or full building insurance and found no such statements.
+With no explicit evidence, the feature is set to false with medium confidence.

-I searched all public remarks for explicit language indicating a passed fire/life safety evaluation (e.g., 'FLSE passed', 'passed fire inspection', 'life safety compliant') and found none.
-With no explicit mentions and no current true value, the field is set false with medium confidence (absence = likely not stated).
+I searched all public remarks for explicit FLSE/fire & life safety language (examples searched: 'FLSE passed', 'fire life safety evaluation passed', 'fire safety certified', 'passed fire inspection') and found none.
+Because there is no explicit mention, the field is set to false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.